 This went on and on, driving me crazy, making me feel guilty that I was failing a major life learing event – until I stopped.
 Cold turkey.
-Trying to play catch up and three little voices and amounts owed in my head was giving me a headache and something had to shift.
+Trying to play catch up, listening to three little voices and keep track of the amounts owed in my head gave me a headache.
 The system I tried so hard to implement that I thought would teach them wonderful things about budget and money – it simply did not work for me.

 “But how are we going to buy a new book this month?”

-Hmmm..how about I already buy you a book via Scholastic from school each month so that should be enough and it helps out your classroom?
+Hmmm..how about I already bought you a book via Scholastic from school last month so that should be enough and it helps out your classroom?